scalar-labs/helm-charts/docs/getting-started-scalardb.md

    (2 rows)
    ```
    * Note:
-       * Usually, you need to access data (record) via Scalar DB.
-You cannot use the data (record) by access backend DB directly like the above.
-This shows record directly for only explanation and confirm about the Scalar DB works.
+       * Usually, you need to access data (record) through Scalar DB.
+The above command is used to explain and confirm the working of the sample application.

 ## Step 7.
 Delete all resources

-After you test Scalar DB Server on minikube, remove all resources.
+After completing the Scalar DB Server tests on minikube, remove all resources.

 1. Uninstall Scalar DB Server from minikube.
    ```console